Haufe-Lexware/wicked.haufe.io/doc/deployment-architecture.md

 The data inside STATIC CONFIG is static and will not change over time once the API Portal has been started after a deployment.
 STATIC CONFIG is a "data only" container which does not actually run, but only exposes a data volume which is mounted by the PORTAL API container at runtime.
 When redeploying, this container always has to be destroyed and rebuilt, if you choose the data-only volume approach.
 In case you choose the git clone approach, recreating the portal API container is enough to retrieve the new version of the configuration.

-### Dynamic Config
+### Postgres

+All data from both wicked and Kong are stored inside a Postgres database.
+The recommended way (currently) is to use one Postgres instance for both wicked and for Kong, as Kong and wicked have data which needs to be in sync.

+Wicked and Kong use two different internal Postgres databases (`kong` and `wicked`, respectively) so that the data can both be backed up and restored independently from each other, if need be.

-The DYNAMIC CONFIG contains all dynamic (non-static) data which is needed for the API Portal, such as
+The postgres contains all dynamic (non-static) data which is needed for the API Portal, such as

-* Users
+* Users and Registrations
 * Applications
 * API Subscriptions
 * Email and Password verifications

-These are stored as JSON files inside this "data only" container.
-At redeployment, this data container **must not** be destroyed and recreated.
-When exporting and importing data into an API Portal instance, this is the data which is transferred.
-This also applies to blue/green deployments.
+When deploying wicked, it is recommended to use a separate Postgres deployment, which is not part of wicked.
+Wicked usually providers a means of also deploying postgres (in a container), but this method is not recommended for production (there you should use a professionally run Postgres).
+This is also the reason why Postgres is depicted as laying outside the actual wicked components.

+**IMPORTANT**: As of wicked 1.0.0, the data is NO LONGER stored as plain JSON files in a data only container of the portal API container.
+Everything is persisted in Postgres, and thus the Postgres instance is now MUCH MORE important than it was in wicked <1.0.0.

 ### Kong Adapter